Frequently Asked Questions

 I do NOT currently meet the qualifications, but am retaking the ACT/SAT?
 Can I still register now?

-No. You must have the minimum 3.7 high school GPA and 27 ACT or 1220 SAT at the point you register.
+No. You must have the minimum 3.7 high school GPA and 27 ACT or 1210 SAT (old scoring) or 1280 SAT (new scoring) at the point you register.

 My credentials are very close to the minimum criteria…Can I still register to compete?